amosyuen/ha-tplink-deco/README.md

 4. Download _all_ the files from the `custom_components/tplink_deco/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. In the Home Assistant (HA) UI go to "Configuration" -> "Devices & Services" -> click "+ Add Integration" and search for "TP-Link Deco"
+7. In the Home Assistant (HA) UI go to "Configuration"
+8. Click "Integrations"
+9. Click "+ Add Integration"
+10. Search for "TP-Link Deco"

 {% endif %}